fromunda6/P6-Website_Optimization/README.md

 	A. INDEX.html - Speed optimizations
 	Fixes performed:
 		a).
 Optimize images -
-			simple compression and resize of images used in index.html and pizza.html performed online using tinypng and resize-photos, respectively; removed image metadata per dev.google recommendations b).
-Eliminate render-blocking JS and CSS (above the 'fold') - a). determine area "above-the-fold": pretty much all of it b).
+			i). simple compression and resize of images used in index.html and pizza.html performed online using ii). tinypng and resize-photos, respectively; removed image metadata per dev.google recommendations b).
+Eliminate render-blocking JS and CSS (above the 'fold') - i). determine area "above-the-fold": pretty much all of it ii).
 CSS was inlined in order to achieve PageSpeed target, not the desired solution c). leverage browser caching
-			a).
+			i).
 As I understand nothing about my server other than its port number, I am not sure I will be able to leverage server-directed caching (cache-control directives, ETags) of resources by the browser d). reduce server time response - same issue as above e). enabling GZIP compression on my server - I don't know how to do this